VCVRack/library/README.md

 - **slug**\*: Unique identifier for your plugin.
 Should never change.
 Avoid spaces.
 Prefix with your company or developer name if you plan to release multiple plugins, e.g. "VCV-PulseMatrix".
 But most importantly, should never change.
 - **name**: Human-readable display name for your plugin.
 Defaults to the slug if omitted.
 May change on a whim.
+- **author**: Your name, company, alias, or GitHub username, whichever you prefer
 - **version**\*: Your plugin's version, using the guidelines at https://github.com/VCVRack/Rack/issues/266.
 Do not include the "v" prefix.
 - **license**: Abbreviation of the license(s) of your plugin.
 Use "proprietary" if all rights are reserved.
 - **homepage**: URL of the landing page of your plugin.
 Omit if redundant with the source URL.